 Instructions

-• Add 1 tablespoon of olive oil to a medium pot over medium heat along with the basmati rice.
+- Add 1 tablespoon of olive oil to a medium pot over medium heat along with the basmati rice.
 Cook for 1 minute, stirring constantly, or until evenly coated with oil.
 Pour in the broth and ½ teaspoon salt, increase the heat to high, and bring to a boil.
 Once the mixture begins to boil, reduce the heat to low, cover, and simmer for 16-18 minutes, or until the rice is tender and fluffy.
-Turn off the heat and add 1 tablespoon of olive oil, 1 tablespoon lemon juice, and 1 tablespoon each of chopped parsley and dill.
-Mix until just combined.
+Turn off the heat and add 1 tablespoon of olive oil, 1 tablespoon of the lemon juice, and 1 tablespoon each of chopped parsley and dill.
+Mix until just combined.1 cup basmati rice, 1 ½ cups chicken broth, 1 tablespoon chopped fresh parsley, 1 tablespoon chopped fresh dill

-• While the rice is cooking, heat 1 tablespoon of olive oil in a large skillet over medium heat.
+- While the rice is cooking, heat 1 tablespoon of olive oil in a large skillet over medium heat.
 Add the ground turkey and cook, breaking apart, for 3-4 minutes.
-Add 1 tablespoon Greek seasoning and 1 tablespoon olive oil, stir to combine and cook for 3-4 more minutes until the turkey is no longer pink.
+Add 1 tablespoon Greek seasoning, another 1 tablespoon of olive oil, and ¼ teaspoon salt.
+Stir to combine and cook for 3-4 more minutes, or until the turkey is no longer pink.1 pound ground turkey

-• Meanwhile, in a medium bowl, combine the cherry tomatoes, cucumbers, red onion, red wine vinegar, 1 tablespoon lemon juice, honey, 1 tablespoon olive oil, and 2 teaspoons of the Greek seasoning.
-Toss until well mixed.
+- Meanwhile, in a medium bowl, combine the cherry tomatoes, cucumbers, red onion, red wine vinegar, the remaining 1 tablespoon lemon juice, honey, 1 tablespoon olive oil, and 2 teaspoons Greek seasoning.
+Toss until well mixed.1 pint cherry tomatoes, 3 cocktail cucumbers, ½ cup thinly sliced red onion, 1 tablespoon red wine vinegar, 1 teaspoon honey

-• Serve ground turkey with tomato cucumber salad over cooked rice with crumbled feta cheese, olives, Tzatziki sauce, hummus, and a sprinkle of additional fresh parsley and dill.
-Enjoy!
+- Serve ground turkey over cooked rice with the tomato cucumber salad, crumbled feta cheese, olives, tzatziki sauce, hummus, and a sprinkle of additional fresh parsley and dill.4 ounces crumbled feta cheese, 4 ounces pitted kalamata olives, Tzatziki sauce, Hummus

 Tap stars to rate!